anj-easwaran/chief-nut/README.md

 Python Developer
 ----------------

-My name is Anchaly (call me Anj :))I'm a Physics graduate and Python proficient but would love to branch out.
-Here's my journey
+My name is Anchaly (call me Anj :) ) I'm a Physics graduate and Python proficient but would love to branch out.
+Here's my journey!!

 * ✉️  You can contact me at [anchalyeaswaran2000@gmail.com](mailto:anchalyeaswaran2000@gmail.com)
 * 🧠  I'm learning SQL and Java